 Killeen has a reputation for its military history, but it is perfect for date nights; the Killeen Parks and Recreation board hosts free concerts in the evening, Nature in Lights turns the town into a romantic wonderland, and Schoepf’s BBQ is an underrated dance hall known for its country music shows.

-There’s a lot to do in Mansfield, from the Urban Air Trampoline Park and Hangman’s House of Horrors to the Epic Waters Indoor Waterpark.
+There’s a lot to do in Mansfield, from the Urban Air Trampoline Park and Mansfield Historical Museum to Elmer W. Oliver Park.
 The kids will love All Star Ninjas, where they can release their inner American Ninja Warrior, and adults will get a kick out of the numerous escape rooms in the area, such as the highly recommended Mind Maze and Breakout Games.

 Next time you’re in Pharr, look beyond the war museums to take in first-run movies in full digital at Cinemark Theatre Pharr Town Center, see over 200 species at the National Butterfly Center, and bet on greyhounds at Valley Race Park.

 Austin is known across the world for its music festivals, including South by Southwest and Austin City Limits, but it’s rapidly making a name for itself as a thriving cycling scene, with numerous bike shops and a multitude of trails and courses.
 You will also find river cruises and interesting eateries like Juan in a Million and Torchy’s Tacos.

 Officially designated the Unique Dining Capital of Texas, Roanoke manages to blend great food with small-town charm.
 Check out The Twisted Root Burger Co and Wise Guys Pizzeria for quirky takes on old favorites, or try Hey Sugar and Stacks Biscuit House to indulge your sweet tooth.

 Rio Grande City